Roshith93/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Roshith R]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [September 1, Saturday, 2018].

 ## Log

-### R1D1
+### DAY1 - SEP 1st 2018

-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Started the first day of 100daysofcode doing Freecodecamp challenges.
+Had some basic sections remaining from 'Introduction to HTML & HTML5' and 'Basic CSS' which was completed.
+After that started the "Applied Visual Design' section.

 ### R1D2